Swapnil-jain/TuneSculptor/README.md

 ![image](https://github.com/user-attachments/assets/8c4ba34d-2fad-41e8-98e0-b9de6d0b8250)

 A user is first intended to hit the `gateway` which will redirect user to `/login` which will ask the user for credentials.
 These credentials will then be stored in an MySQL database.
-The user will then be return with a JWT token which will be used for authentication in all subsequent requests.
+The user will then be returned with a JWT token which will be used for authentication in all subsequent requests.
 The user will then be redirected to the `/upload` where they will be asked for a mp4 file to be uploaded and an email address which will be used to send the converted file's download link.
 The file uploaded by the user is stored in MongoDB and it's data is pushed to a rabbitMQ queue called `video`.
-Now, the `converter` service will convert the file to mp3 and push the resulting converted file's data including fileId to `mp3` queue and the file itself is stored in MongoDB.
-The `notification` service then pulls the messsage from `mp3` queue and sends the user an email containing the link which has the fileId associated.
+Now, the `converter` service will retrieve the mp4 file from monogDB using the message, convert the file to mp3, and push the resulting converted file's data to `mp3` queue and the file itself is again stored in MongoDB.
+The `notification` service then pulls the message from `mp3` queue and sends the user an email containing the link which has the file Id associated.
 Upon clicking the link, the user is redirected to the `/download` where they can then download the file which is served by the  MongoDB.

 ### Introduction